 - The 14th Amendment is passed guaranteeing citizenship to all persons born or naturalized in the United States.

-- President Johnson is impeached by the House, but acquitted by the Senate.
+- President Johnson is impeached by the House of Representatives, but twice acquitted by the Senate.
+At end of the year, he grants unconditional pardon to all former Confederates.

-The property seen above is typical of the beautiful creeks that have flowed through Salem since its founding.
+The disastrous earthquake along the Pacific this year affected world populations in their most basic need, clean water.
+The property seen above along Pringle Creek is typical of the beautiful natural streams that have flowed through Salem since its founding.
 Although you would not want to drink this water, it is certainly cleaner now than it was in 1868 when there was no city water or sewer system and all human and industrial waste was emptied into local streams and into the Willamette River.
 The best source of household water then was a shallow well on your own property.
 For those without wells, an enterprisi

 When you visit: Pringle Creek